AllenMaredia/Microsoft-Word-To-Google-Calendar/README.md

 2/19/24 : President's Day

+The WordToCalendarDemoDoc has also been added to be used for testing.

 # Note

 The project is currently in testing mode which means unauthorized users won't be able to connect their Google accounts and thus their calendars.